isomerpages/moe-acspri/_our-programmes/Aesthetics (Art & Music).md

 <p>Under the Performing Arts domain, a Contemporary Dance programme is customised
 for the P1 students.
-They learn to create simple dance routines to selected music extracts. &nbsp;Pupils are then&nbsp;taught to create their own dance routines &nbsp;in groups so as to enable a better appreciation of the&nbsp;arts through creative learning.</p>
+They learn to create simple dance routines to selected music extracts. &nbsp;Pupils are then&nbsp;taught to create their own dance routines in groups so as to enable a better appreciation of the&nbsp;arts through creative learning.</p>
 <h5><strong>SHOWCASE</strong></h5>
 <h6><strong>Recess Concerts</strong></h6>